-Tension headaches are dull pain, tightness, or pressure around your forehead or the back of your head and neck.
-Some people say it feels like a clamp squeezing the skull.
-Often called stress headaches, they’re the most common type for adults.
+Tension headaches are dull pain, tightness, or pressure that can feel like a clamp squeezing your skull.
+They’re also called stress headaches, and they’re the most common type for adults.

-These headaches can last from 30 minutes to a few days.
-The episodic kind usually start gradually, often in the middle of the day.
+These headaches can last 30 minutes to a few days.
+The episodic kind usually starts slowly, often in the middle of the day.

 Chronic ones come and go over a longer period of time.
-The pain may get stronger or ease up throughout the day, but it’s almost always there.
+The pain may get stronger or ease up through the day, but it’s almost always there.

-- Mild to moderate pain or pressure in the front, top, or sides of the head
+- Mild to moderate pain or pressure in the front, top, or sides of your head

-- Headache that starts later in the day
+- A headache that starts later in the day

 - Feeling very tired